ankurrawatll/Chatbot/README.md

 ## 2024-12-11

-Brainstorming new ideas
+Reflecting on programming journey

-> Programming is the art of telling another human what one wants the computer to do.
+> Software is eating the world.

 *Auto-generated commit for activity tracking*